nikatsas/production-line-analysis-exercise/README.md

    - `/sql` for the SQL scripts and DWH implementation guide.
 2. Each folder includes its own README with more detailed instructions.

-If you have any questions during review, I will be happy to walk through the code!
+For detailed instructions you may refer to DOCUMENTATION.md file.